50 Food Gifts from 50 States

 Arizona: Hot Tamale

 Each tamale that is made at Tucson Tamale Company is hand-rolled and wrapped in a traditional corn husk.
 The tamales are also certified gluten-free; and hormone-, antibiotic- and lard-free.
 What you fill find in the meat, vegetarian, and vegan tamales, though, is loads of flavor, like red and green chiles.
 For a variety, opt for Happiness in a Box: two packs each of Green Chile Pork and Cheese, Green Chile Chicken, Green Chile & Cheese, and Black Bean & Cheese for a total of 16 tamales.

 Ask a Colorado native for holiday gift suggestions, and Enstrom Candy will likely be on their short-list.
 For four generations, the Colorado Springs-based candy company has been sweetening up the Centennial State.
-Give the sweet-tooth on your list a gift of toffee or caramels, or try their classic peppermint cookie bark.
+Give the sweet-tooth on your list the gift of Enstrom's seasonal favorite peppermint cookie bark.